luisxciv/vertex-datapull/README.md

 We can identify the routes by the created_date column and calculate speeds and distances from each of the vertices inside each group.
 Using API's like Overpass and Here Maps we can also identify street names, speed_limits, street_types and other insightful data.

+I decided to iterate and do this process for every id in a list and insert the results back into a sql table.

+Script completed on 01/22/2019